Head-end power: Electrical loading

-HEP power supplies the lighting, HVAC, dining car kitchen and battery charging loads.
+HEP power supplies the lighting, HVAC, dining car, kitchen, and battery charging loads.
 Individual car electrical loading ranges from 20 kW for a typical car to more than 150 kW for a Dome car with kitchen and dining area, such as Princess Tours Ultra Dome cars operating in Alaska.

 Voltage

 North America

 Because of train lengths and the high power requirements in North America, HEP is supplied as three-phase AC at 480 V (standard in the US), 575 V, or 600 V. Transformers are fitted in each car for reduction to lower voltages.
+A typical implementation requires six wires in two cables at size 4/0 AWG.
+Additional redundancy is provisioned by duplication as HEP System A and HEP System B using a total of twelve wires and four cables, supporting up to 400 amps per cable.

 United Kingdom

 In the UK, ETS is supplied at 800 V to 1000 V AC/DC two pole (400 or 600 A), 1500 V AC two pole (800 A) or at 415 V 3 phase on the HST.
 On the former Southern Region, Mk I carriages were wired for a 750 V DC supply.
 This corresponds to line voltage on the Third Rail network.
 Class 73 Locomotives simply supply this line voltage direct to the ETS jumpers, whilst Class 33 Diesel Electric Locomotives have a separate engine driven Train Heating Generator which supplies 750 V DC to the train heating connections.